-As you know we are facing unprecedented challenges as the coronavirus continues to spread.
-In the best interests of health of students, faculty and staff, Porter and Chester Institute has moved to temporary online learning for our students.
+As you know, we are facing unprecedented challenges as the coronavirus continues to spread.
+In the best interests of the health of students, faculty and staff, Porter and Chester Institute has moved to temporary online learning for our students.
+Following state limits and safety guidelines, small groups come on campus for hands-on labs.
 Faculty and staff will remain open to support our day to day operations.

 For more information on the coronavirus, visit the CDC's coronavirus page.